Indium tin oxide: Chemical shaving for very thin films

 There has been numerical modeling of plasmonic metallic nanostructures have shown great potential as a method of light management in thin-film nanodisc-patterned hydrogenated amorphous silicon (a-Si:H) solar photovoltaic (PV) cells.
 A problem that arises for plasmonic-enhanced PV devices is the requirement for 'ultra-thin' transparent conducting oxides (TCOs) with high transmittance and low enough resistivity to be used as device top contacts/electrodes.
 Unfortunately, most work on TCOs is on relatively thick layers and the few reported cases of thin TCO showed a marked decrease in conductivity.
 To overcome this it is possible to first grow a thick layer and then chemically shave it down to obtain a thin layer that is whole and highly conductive.

 Constraints and trade-offs

-A major concern with ITO is its cost.
-ITO costs several times more than aluminium zinc oxide (AZO).
+A major concern with ITO is cost.
+ITO costs several times more than aluminum-based alternatives such as AZO.
 AZO is a common choice of transparent conducting oxide (TCO) because of its lower cost and relatively good optical transmission performance in the solar spectrum.
 However, ITO is superior to AZO in many other important performance categories including chemical resistance to moisture.
 ITO is not affected by moisture, and is stable as part of copper indium gallium selenide solar cell for 25–30 years on a rooftop.

 While the sputtering target or evaporative material that is used to deposit the ITO is significantly more costly than AZO, the amount of material placed on each cell is quite small.
 Therefore, the cost penalty per cell is quite small, too.